Peacebuilding

 Strategies

-• Developing analysis and policies to advance peacebuilding.
+• Promoting analysis and policies that address drivers of conflict and advance peacebuilding.

 • Strengthening constituencies for conflict transformation.